 Dean Kawamoto understands complex cases.
 Dean practices in the firm’s nationally recognized Complex Litigation Group with a focus on securities, financial services and corporate fraud.
 His experience with complicated financial transactions, sophisticated institutional clients, and large-scale discovery makes him highly qualified to litigate high-stakes cases involving complex issues and significant damages.

 Dean also has an extensive background in environmental law.
-Dean has performed climate change research in the Arctic Tundra.
+He has performed climate change research in the Arctic Tundra.
 He has worked for the United States Senate Committee on Environment and Public Works, where he was in charge of issues relating to water pollution and the Clean Water Act.
 During law school, he was a research assistant and teaching assistant to Professor Daniel Esty, the former Commissioner of the Connecticut Department of Energy and Environmental Protection.
 Dean also served as an adjunct instructor in environmental law and policy for the University of Southern California.

 Prior to joining the firm, Dean practiced with Boies, Schiller & Flexner in Washington, D.C. and Munger, Tolles & Olson in Los Angeles.
 He also served as a clerk for the Honorable Wm.
 Matthew Byrne, U.S. District Judge for the Central District of California and was previously a Professional Staff Member on the U.S. Senate Committee on Environment and Public Works and a Legislative Aide to Senator Lincoln D. Chafee of Rhode Island.